In Collaboration: communication, accessibility and sharing

 We then asked the Into the Wild cohort to host a Hackathon with us, where we all in unison added to MESH by sharing our favourite resources, links, tool-kits, guides, useful listing sites, essays you've written or read that you think are vital to share with other artists.

 Sharing and Caring

-Our final session will centre around thoughts on resourcefulness, caring and community.
-During an afternoon of pasta making - a skill passed on by Giulia’s ancestors - we will discuss what it means to care for each other, how the passing on of knowledge and skills is embedded in our existence as social beings and what role the responsibility and the ethics of care play in a society pulling towards the individual.
-We would like to end this day by welcoming everyone to share a plate of pasta with us.
+Our final session centred around thoughts on resourcefulness, caring and community.
+We will discuss what it means to care for each other, how the passing on of knowledge and skills is embedded in our existence as social beings and what role the responsibility and the ethics of care play in a society pulling towards the individual.